-Businesses set up in Singapore are usually taxed for their goods and services transactions at the standard rate of 7%.
+Businesses set up in Singapore are usually taxed for their goods and services transactions at the standard rate of 8% starting with 2023.
 However, it is important to know that the export of goods is exempt from GST; the same rule applies in the situation of international services, the provision of financial services, the lease and sale of residential property in Singapore and local supply of investment precious metals.

 There are two important regulations applicable to Singapore companies related to GST registration.
 The first one is related to the exemption to register for GST if a company supplies 0%-rated goods and services, even if it has surpassed the taxable turnover registration threshold.
 One should pay attention to the fact that approval for GST registration exemption is possible only if more than 90% of the entire taxable supplies are subject to the 0% GST rate and if the input tax is higher than the output tax.

 It is also possible for a Singapore company to de-register for GST in the following situations: